GetSimpl/simpl-android-sdk-integration-example/README.md

     }
 });
 ```
+__What is ```showSimplIntroduction``` parameter in ```onSuccess```?__

+A. Simpl is a platform, which can be accessed on web as well as on mobiles.
+So this boolean indicates that if the user has used Simpl before on any other platform.
+In other words, this boolean indicates that if the user is aware of Simpl payment method or not.
+If boolean value is ```true``` then user needs to be introduced to Simpl payment method, and in case it is ```false```, user already knows what is Simpl as he as already transacted using Simpl.

 ## Using ```SimplSession```
 ```SimplSession``` is a session storage used for storing Simpl modules to use them across activities.
 There are three methods provided by ```SimplSession``` class :